manivaid/faveo-server-images/_docs/installation/providers/enterprise/centos8s-apache.md

 Faveo depends on the following:

 -   **Apache** (with mod_rewrite enabled)
--   **PHP 7.3+** with the following extensions: curl, dom, gd, json, mbstring, openssl, pdo_mysql, tokenizer, zip
+-   **PHP 7.3+** with the following extensions: curl, dom, gd, JSON, mbstring, OpenSSL, pdo_mysql, tokenizer, zip
 -   **MySQL 8.0+** or **MariaDB 10.6+**
--   **SSL** ,Trusted CA Signed or Slef-Signed SSL
+-   **SSL** - Trusted CA Signed or Self-Signed SSL

 <a id="1lamp-installation" name="1lamp-installation"></a>

 ### <strong>1.LAMP Installation</strong>

-Follow the [instructions here](https://github.com/teddysun/lamp) If you follow this step, no need to install Apache, PHP, MySQL separetely as listed below
+Follow the [instructions here](https://github.com/teddysun/lamp) If you follow this step, no need to install Apache, PHP, or MySQL separately as listed below:

 <a id="2update-your-packages-and-install-some-utility-tools" name="2update-your-packages-and-install-some-utility-tools"></a>

-### <strong>2.Update your Packages and install some utility tools</strong>
+### <strong>2.
+Update your Packages and install some utility tools</strong>

 Login as root user by typing the command below